 Steve Hoyle has previously worked for a large PLC managing large contracts and submitting tenders within the NHS.

-Steve has been with WP for seven years and is extremely knowledgeable, he is the go-to person for our younger team members with his patient and calm manner.
+Steve has been with WP for eight years and is extremely knowledgeable, he is the go-to person for our younger team members with his patient and calm manner.
 He has recently taken on the role of Senior Business Consultant, deputising for Sarah when she is not available.
 Steve also deals with contracts from local authorities which include adoption and fostering assessments, IRO work, parenting, kinship, SGO and connected person’s assessments.
 His keen attention to detail and focus on quality mean he is an invaluable member of the team.

 Senior Social Worker